 On April 6, 2019, the Corporation's U.S. subsidiary entered into a mineral rights earn-in agreement on a property located in Maine, U.S.A.
-The agreement called first- and second-year lease payments of \$25,000 USD, both of which have been paid.
+The agreement called for a first- and second-year payment of \$25,000 USD, both of which have been paid.
+The agreement has been amended such that the annual payments are have been reduced to \$5,000.

 On November 30, 2020, the Corporation's U.S. subsidiary entered into a mineral rights earn-in agreement on a property in Maine referred to as the Big Silver Project.
 The agreement called for a first-year payment of \$50,000 which has been paid.
-The Corporation is assessing the project, including the positive results of its 2021 and 2022 programs and the potential economic impact of a new town ordinance that would restrict commercial mining of this project in the future.
-No further exploration is planned for 2022.
+The Corporation and the Optionee has agreed to place the project and the option agreement on hold in order to focus on the permitting process of the Pickett Mt.
+Project. .